jameskimmel/deSEC_DynDNS/README.md

 If you want to disable IPv4 or IPv6, you can set DISABLE_IPV4 or DISABLE_IPV6 to "YES".
 The only thing this will do, is setting the preserve option to "YES", so it is mostly a setting for people that ignored the read me and how "preserve" works 😄

 Notes on IPv4:
-- This script is unable to detect if have a real public IP4 or if you suffer from [CG-NAT](https://github.com/jameskimmel/opinions_about_tech_stuff/blob/main/network%20stuff/CG-NAT.md)!
+- This script is unable to detect if have a real, public routable IPv4 or if you suffer from [CG-NAT](https://github.com/jameskimmel/opinions_about_tech_stuff/blob/main/network%20stuff/CG-NAT.md)!

 Notes on IPv6:
 - Watch out for IPv6 privacy extensions.
 Your host might have multiple IPv6 but use the none static IPv6 privacy extension enabled IPv6 for this script instead of the static one.